IBM/eval-assist/backend/src/evalassist/judges/README.md

 Evaluation results content vary between direct, pairwise and multiple criteria evaluations.

 * **Direct single criteria result** (DirectInstanceResult): contains information such as the selected option, score, explanation, feedback, positional bias and metadata (depends on the Judge, e.g. the prompt used).
-* **Pairwise single criteria result** (PairwiseInstanceResult): Contains detailed information of the contests of the different compared responses: contest results, compared to, explanations, positional bias, certainty, winrate, ranking, selections
+* **Pairwise single criteria result** (PairwiseInstanceResult): Contains both gloabal and detailed information of the contests of the different compared responses: contest results, compared to, explanations, positional bias, certainty, winrate, ranking, selections
 * **Direct multiple criteria result** (MultiCriteriaDirectInstanceResult): contains the aggregated score (between 0.0 and 1.0) even if the single criteria doesn't have a numeric score, per criterion score (the numeric score per criterion once weight was applied) and the single criteria results for each instance.
 * **Pairwise multiple criteria result**: not implemented yet.